 Combined with a bit of research into topics your audience would be interested in, and pretty soon you’ve got the makings of an editorial calendar that attracts customers and generates leads and sales.

-When you’re following a calendar and you know exactly the job you need to do (because you researched this in advance), it cuts through the crap and makes your job much more efficient and effective too.
+When you’re following a system and you know exactly what you need to do, it cuts through the crap and makes your job much more efficient and effective too.

 Another thing I learned from Sandra is how to effectively use tools to stay organized.
 I’m not being dramatic when I say the way she uses Google Sheets to keep things organized changed my life.

 I started with the templates she provides her students (which are much more organized) … over time, mine has become really personal to me.
 I add columns that help me to remember things, keep track of things, swipe things (like headline formulas), etc.

 I consider it my “master of the universe” spreadsheet and keep it bookmarked and visible in my browser toolbar (because I open it up every single day).
 This not only makes things more efficient for me, it helps me blog smarter too… knowing exactly what I need to write about to move the needle on my business.